gragusa/Regress.jl/README.md

 - Precomputed vcov matrix, standard errors, t-statistics, and p-values
 - Robust Wald F-statistic for joint significance

-All the estimator defined in `CovarianceMatrices.jl` are supported.
+All the estimators defined in `CovarianceMatrices.jl` are supported.

 ## IV Estimators